aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/about-this-app/how-to-use-this-app.md

 ## Introduction

-This article presents the **overview** of the ways to use **[Aurelia-KendoUI-Plugin](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-plugin)** project developed by the team of Aurelia UI Toolkits organization, dedicated to ensure Aurelia's wide spread adoption it deserves.
+This article presents the **overview** of the ways to use **[Aurelia-KendoUI-Plugin](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-plugin)** project developed by the team of Aurelia UI Toolkits organization, dedicated to contribute to Aurelia's wide spread adoption.

-You can find more details in the section **Using KendoUI bridge** which is also a part of this documents set
+You can find more details in the section **About KendoUI bridge** which is also a part of this documents set

 * * *